 In 2009 U.S. EPA issued the Mandatory Greenhouse Gas (GHG) Reporting Rule, which requires regulated entities to report on their annual greenhouse gas emissions when the annual emissions from regulated sources exceed 25,000 metric tons of carbon dioxide equivalents (mt CO2e).
-Annual emissions from regulated sources at Buffalo State for the most recent calendar year were calculated at approximately 16,171 mt CO2e, which is well below (at approximately 65%) EPA's reporting threshold.
-More importantly, annual GHG emissions from BSC sources have trended generally downward since 2004, with 2011 emissions approximately 29% less than 2004 emission levels.
+Annual emissions from sources, regulated by the Mandatory GHG Reporting Rule, at Buffalo State for the most recent calendar year were calculated at approximately 14,874 mt CO2e, which is well below (at approximately 60%) EPA's reporting threshold.
+More importantly, annual GHG emissions from BSC sources regulated by this EPA Rule have trended generally downward since 2004, with 2012 emissions at approximately 66% of the 2004 emission levels.
 This decrease is attributed to a number of factors, including implementation of energy conservation measures, changes in the type of fuel consumed, and overall milder weather conditions.

 Air Emissions Permit for Stationary Sources: